 Grades of OPC:

-- OPC 43 Grade – Plastering and flooring
+- OPC 43 Grade – Ideal for plastering and flooring.

-- OPC 53 Grade – RCC structures and high-strength applications
+- OPC 53 Grade – Best for reinforced cement concrete (RCC) structures and high-strength applications.

 Best Used For: